Matt-Tee/CA-MERN-React-App/README.md

-# Totally not part of a MERN project
+# CA-MERN-project

-## Just a bit of discrete react work
+Part of a larger project completed as part of assesment for CoderAcademy